fallen-icarus/cardano-loans/README.md

 DApp protocols that require users to go through batchers will never be as trustlessly composable as fully p2p protocols.
-The argument was already made in the cardano-swaps [README](https://github.com/fallen-icarus/cardano-swaps#why-the-workarounds-for-the-issues-of-the-lp-based-architecture-are-not-sufficient) so it will just be quoted here:
+The argument was already made in the cardano-swaps [README](https://github.com/fallen-icarus/cardano-swaps#why-the-workarounds-for-the-issues-of-the-lp-based-architecture-are-not-sufficient) so it will just be quoted here (reformatted for readability):

-> - Batcher based protocols cannot trustlessly compose - since LPs require going through middle-men, the ultimate transaction for Alice will likely not even be seen by Alice prior to submission to the blockchain.
-How can Alice express that she wants her swap composed with an options contract and expect it to be trustlessly executed?
-How can Bob also do this?
-Finally, how can the smart contracts enforce that *both* Alice's and Bob's compositions are properly executed when their requests are batched together?
-This is not an issue of standards; this is an issue of whether or not the required composition logic can even fit in a transaction where other DApp logic is being executed.
-The only way for the composition to be trustless is if smart contracts enforce it.
-To put it concretely, in Alice's composition, the swap logic and the options logic must both be executed in the same transaction where the composition logic is executed.
-Given the very small amount of execution units available to scripts in a transaction, is there even room for this extra logic?
-The composition logic requires two things: it must support *arbitrary* compositions and it must be extremely cheap since the logic of the actual DApps being composed must also be executed in the same transaction.
-*p2p protocols do not have the same limitations since Alice personally creates and signs her own transaction.* The above two requirements are only requirements when middle-men are creating and executing transactions on the behalf of users.
-Even if some composition logic could fit in the transaction, would it actually support arbitrary composition (as opposed to only a few priviledged DApps being supported)?
-Even if the answer to this question is yes, that extra logic being executed means less space for other DApps to compose in the transaction.
-Therefore, protocols that require batchers will never be able to offer the the same level of trustless composition as fully p2p protocols.
-The only way to actually match the level of composition of p2p protocols is for the batcher based composition to *not be trustless* (without the composition logic, more DApps can fit in a transaction).
+> Since LPs require going through middle-men, the ultimate transaction for Alice will likely not
+> even be seen by Alice prior to submission to the blockchain.
+How can Alice express that she wants
+> her swap composed with an options contract and expect it to be trustlessly executed?
+How can Bob
+> also do this?
+Finally, how can the smart contracts enforce that *both* Alice's and Bob's
+> compositions are properly executed when their requests are batched together?
+>
+> This is not an issue of standards; this is an issue of whether or not the required composition
+> logic can even fit in a transaction where other DApp logic is being executed.
+The only way for the
+> composition to be trustless is if smart contracts enforce it.
+To put it concretely, in Alice's
+> composition, the swap logic and the options logic must both be executed in the same transaction
+> where the composition logic is executed.
+Given the very small amount of execution units available
+> to scripts in a transaction, is there even room for this extra logic?
+>
+> The composition logic requires two things: it must support *arbitrary* compositions and it must be
+> extremely cheap since the logic of the actual DApps being composed must also be executed in the
+> same transaction. *p2p protocols do not have the same limitations since Alice personally creates
+> and signs her own transaction.* The above two requirements are only requirements when middle-men
+> are creating and executing transactions on the behalf of users.
+>
+> Even if some composition logic could fit in the transaction, would it actually support arbitrary
+> composition (as opposed to only a few priviledged DApps being supported)?
+Even if the answer to
+> this question is yes, that extra logic being executed means less space for other DApps to compose
+> in the transaction.
+Therefore, protocols that require batchers will never be able to offer the the
+> same level of trustless composition as fully p2p protocols.
+>
+> The only way to actually match the level of composition of p2p protocols is for the batcher based
+> composition to *not be trustless* (without the composition logic, more DApps can fit in a
+> transaction).

 *Not supporting composability can have serious economic consequences.* As you'll soon see, Cardano-Loans allows borrowers to make payments directly to a lender's personal address, and each